Claudia Thompson, Ph.D.

 - Community-based research as it relates to environmental health disparities, environmental justice, and multi-directional communication.

-- Centers for Children's Environmental Health Research and Translation
+- Collaborative Centers in Children's Environmental Health Research and Translation